Museum of Failure: History

 West's 2016 visit to the Museum of Broken Relationships in Zagreb inspired the concept of the museum.
 Museum founder and curator Samuel West reportedly registered a domain name for the museum and later realized he had misspelled the word museum.
 The Swedish Innovation Authority (Vinnova) partially funded the museum.

 The exhibition opened on 7 June 2017 in Helsingborg, Sweden.
-The exhibit reopened at Dunkers Kulturhus on 2 June 2018, before closing in January 2019.
-A temporary exhibit opened in Los Angeles in December 2017.
+It again reopened at Dunkers Kulturhus in June 2018, before closing the following January.
+A temporary exhibit had also previously opened in Los Angeles in December 2017.
 The Los Angeles museum was on Hollywood Boulevard in the Hollywood & Highland Center.
 The exhibit opened in January – March 2019 at Shanghai, No.1 Center (上海第一百货).
 In December 2019, a smaller version opened in Paris, France at the Cité des Sciences et de l'Industrie along with other interesting failure-related exhibitions for the "Festival of Failures" (Les Foirés festival des flops, des bides, des ratés et des inutiles).